Azure/azure-sdk-for-js/sdk/core/core-amqp/README.md

 ## Create a receiver link

-After you have run the sample code in the [Claims Based Authorization example](#claims-based-authorization), you can use the `ConnectionContext.connection` to create a receiver link as shown below.
+In the below example, we first create a `ConnectionContext` which is used to carry out the claims based authorization.
+Then, we create a receiver link using the `ConnectionContext.connection` to receive messages for 30 seconds.

 ```js
 async function main() {